The 5 Most Awkward Moments From James Comey’s Testimony About Trump

 On Wednesday, the day before he was set to testify before the Senate Intelligence Committee, former FBI director James Comey’s prepared remarks were posted online.
-In them, he details several of his interactions with President Trump, and besides confirming a lot of what’s been reported about their relationship, Comey’s seven-page chronicle of bad dinner dates and awkward conversations makes hiding in curtains to avoid the guy seem like a totally rational choice.
+In them, he details several of his interactions with President Trump, and besides confirming a lot of what’s been reported about their relationship, Comey’s 7-page chronicle of bad dinner dates and awkward conversations makes hiding in curtains to avoid the guy seem like a totally rational choice.
 Here are the cringiest moments he describes.

 First, Comey writes that the president totally conned him into a one-on-one dinner date: